bvabhishek/s3misconfiguration/README.md

 ```

-* By this we can figure out that all sensitive data has been compromised and due to misconfiguration of bucket we have a complete control of the bucket
+* By this we know that the attacker has performed all the malicious functionalities ie, CRUD operations which leads to Vulnerabilities such as
+ * Broken Authentication
+ * Sensitive Information Disclosure